dilaraesmer/Data_Cleaning/README.md

-Data of 2020 from stack overflow site is selected from csv file type. https://insights.stackoverflow.com/survey
+Survey data for 2020 years were selected from the Stack Overflow site. https://insights.stackoverflow.com/survey